bacalhau-project/bacalhau/docs/examples/model-inference/stable-diffusion-gpu/index.md

 -  `python stable-diffusion.py --p "cat with three eyes" --b 2` to set batch size to 2 (No of images to generate)

-## Running Stable Diffusion on Bacalhau with a GPU
+## Containerize Stable Diffusion Script using Docker

-Now we have a working example, we can convert it into a format that allows us to perform inference in a distributed environment.
-First we will create a `Dockerfile` to containerize the inference code.
+Docker is the easiest way to run TensorFlow on a GPU since the host machine only requires the [NVIDIA® driver](https://github.com/NVIDIA/nvidia-docker/wiki/Frequently-Asked-Questions#how-do-i-install-the-nvidia-driver).
+To containerize the inference code, we we will create a `Dockerfile`.
+The Dockerfile is a text document that contains the commands that specify how the image will be built.

 ```Dockerfile
 FROM tensorflow/tensorflow:2.10.0-gpu